fluttercommunity/flutter_workmanager/.github/ISSUE_TEMPLATE/bug_report.md

 - [x] I have read the [README](https://github.com/vrtdev/flutter_workmanager/blob/master/README.md)
 - [x] I have done the setup for [Android](https://github.com/vrtdev/flutter_workmanager/blob/master/ANDROID_SETUP.md)
 - [x] I have done the setup for [iOS](https://github.com/vrtdev/flutter_workmanager/blob/master/IOS_SETUP.md)
+- [x] I have ran the sample app and it does not work there

+**Flutter Workmanager Version**

 **Describe the error**
+Describe error
+Optionally provide the least amount of code that shows this behaviour.
+Ideally in the `sample` app.

+**Output of `flutter doctor -v`**